ms7m/dispike/docs/responses/writinghandler.md

 **You must define the same number of arguments in your python function as the discord command**.

 ???+ warning
 	If you have an optional argument, you can pass the ``**kwargs`` argument to your function.
 Learn more about the ``*kwargs`` argument [here](https://book.pythontips.com/en/latest/args_and_kwargs.html).
 If the user adds an optional argument, this will be passed to the function.
-Otherwise it will not be present.
+Otherwise, it will not be present.
 Write your code to check if it exists before doing anything!